 Which Has Better Customer Support?

-Customer support is crucial if you want a properly functioning and smooth running online business that is available at all times and is capable of serving the needs of your customers day or night.
+Customer support is crucial if you want a properly functioning and smooth running online business that is available at all times and capable of serving your customers’ needs day or night.

 So, here is the BigCommerce and Shopify customer support comparison.

 Both e-commerce platforms offer high quality and timely customer support, including:

 The BigCommerce Help Center is comprehensive and useful, including a Knowledge Base, a Community, Ideas, News and Updates that you can refer to when you need guidance, troubleshooting, and assistance.
 You can browse through the help center or search it for specific issues you are having.